 Three Ways to Apply to College:

-1. Common Application (Common App):
+2. Common Application (Common App):

--NC Colleges on the Common App: Davidson, Duke, Guilford, High Point, Johnson and Wales, Meredith, NC State, Queens, Salem, UNC Asheville, UNC Chapel Hill, UNC Wilmington, Wake Forest and Warren Wilson.
+North Carolina Colleges on the Common App: Davidson, Duke, Guilford, High Point, Johnson and Wales, Meredith, NC State, Queens, Salem, UNC Asheville, UNC Chapel Hill, UNC Wilmington, Wake Forest and Warren Wilson.

--The Common App includes a general portion that goes to every college you apply to on the Common App, as well as a supplemental portion that varies with each individual college.
+The Common App includes a general portion that goes to every college you apply to on the Common App, as well as a supplemental portion that varies with each individual college.

 3. Individual College Admissions Websites:

--Some NC 4 year colleges, such as UNC Charlotte and East Carolina University, may prefer applications through their admissions websites.
+Some North Carolina four-year colleges, such as UNC Charlotte and East Carolina University, may prefer applications through their admissions websites.

--All community college applications are free
+All community college applications are free.

--If you do not qualify for a fee waiver, college applications cost between $25-80 per application.
+If you do not qualify for a fee waiver, college applications cost between $25-$80 per application.

--Early Decision: Competitive colleges, such as Duke University, Davidson College, Meredith College and The University of Virginia, offer a binding decision.
+Early Decision: Competitive colleges, such as Duke University, Davidson College, Meredith College and The University of Virginia, offer a binding decision.
 This application option offers higher admissions chances, but you are contractually obligated to attend the university if you are accepted.
 Application deadlines are typically between Oct.
-15-Nov.15, admissions decisions typically come between Dec.
+15-Nov.15, and admissions decisions typically come between Dec.
 15-Jan.
 15.

--Community College: There is no deadline to apply to community college for the following Fall.
+Community College: There is no deadline to apply to community college for the following Fall.

-Additional information about transcript requests, essays, recommendations college options, and any other information will be covered in your Senior meetings.
+Additional information about transcript requests, essays, recommendations, college options, and any other information will be covered in your Senior meetings.
 Don't be afraid to ask!